The Demon Headmaster (2019 TV series)

 The Demon Headmaster is a British television series based on the children's books by Gillian Cross of the same title.
-Made for CBBC, the drama was first broadcast on 14 October 2019, and is the second adaptation of the books, following the 1996 series.
+Made by BBC Studios and Sinking Ship Entertainment for CBBC, the drama was first broadcast on 14 October 2019, and is the second adaptation of the books, following the 1996 series.
 Nicholas Gleaves plays the titular character, a mysterious head teacher with strange powers and dreams of world domination.

 The series is a direct sequel of the original series, and features Charlotte Beckett and Sally Oliver as Dinah Hunter and Rose Carter, roles originally portrayed by Frances Amey and Kathryn Wyeth.
-Amey was approached to reprise the role of Dinah, though no longer acts, whilst Wyeth is based in Wellington, New Zealand.
-It has been renewed for a second series.
+Amey was approached to reprise the role of Dinah, though she no longer acts; whilst Wyeth was now based in Wellington, New Zealand.
+The original Headmaster Terrence Hardiman reprised his role for the revival.

+It had been renewed for a second series, but this was delayed by the COVID-19 pandemic and later cancelled.

 Production

 The series, adapted by Emma Reeves, is based on the newest series of books, beginning with Total Control (2017).
 These books focus on a new protagonist, Lizzie Warren, rather than Dinah Glass from the original books and series.
 The series was filmed on location in North Lanarkshire, Scotland.

 Reeves pitched a second series to CBBC, using further elements of Total Control, as well as its sequel, Mortal Danger.
-As of June 2021, filming on the new series has been delayed due to the COVID-19 pandemic.